-Then, enter this line of code to transform the .cdr to an ISO file:
+Then, enter this line of code to transform the .CDR to .ISO and hit enter:

 hdiutil makehybrid -iso -joliet -o [filename].iso [filename].cdr

 As you can tell from the screenshot above, Terminal will create a new hybrid image.
-This image can be read in both Windows and Macs and uses ISO 9660 and HFS file systems .
+This image can be used by both Windows and Mac computers that use ISO 9660 and HFS file systems .